We will meet 1:30-245PM Mondays and Wednesdays in Hodson 210.

-We will spend around half the class slots on lectures and the other half devoted to labs for teams to work on their projects and get feedback, project presentations, etc. The dateline describes the topics covered, what we will do each class period, and when assignments are passed out and are due.
+We will spend around half the class slots on lectures and the other half devoted to project labs, etc. The dateline describes the topics covered, what we will do each class period, and when assignments are passed out and are due.

 The coursework consists of

-- A semester-long team programming project with five iteration submissions, an in-class presentation, and a final demo and presentation.
+- A semester-long team programming project with six iteration submissions, and an in-class presentation; the sixth iteration is the final project demo which can be viewed as the "final exam" for the class.

 To get going in the course you will need to